viraljetani/carpark-booking/README.md

 5. Backend will be served at: http://localhost:3001

+## Testing

+1. Run the tests using `npm run test`
+2. Run the tests in watch mode using `npm run test:watch`
+3. Run the tests in UI mode using `npm run test:ui`

 ## Project Timeline

 - [x] Installed ShadCN UI and TailwindCSS for quickly building UI and Form components